vidurb/docker-transmission-wireguard/README.md

 * Note that the `NET_ADMIN` capability and `net.ipv4.conf.all.src_valid_mark` are
 required to be set for the WireGuard tunnel to work.
 * If your WireGuard configuration tunnels IPv6 traffic as well, you may encounter problems.
 The simplest solution is to simply remove `::/0` from your WireGuard configuration.
-I'm working on an alternative.
+You may get a error that mentions `RTNETLINK`, this can be fixed by adding `net.ipv6.conf.all.disable_ipv6=0` as a sysctl.
-* Also, in order for the container's web UI to be accessible from other docker containers or your local network, you may need to add something similar to the following to your wireguard configuration.
+* Also, in order for the container's web UI to be accessible from other docker containers or your local network, you may need to add something similar to the following to your wireguard configuration under the `[Interface`] section.

 ```
 PostUp = DROUTE=$(ip route | grep default | awk '{print $3}'); HOMENET=192.168.0.0/16; HOMENET2=10.0.0.0/8; HOMENET3=172.16.0.0/12; ip route add $HOMENET3 via $DROUTE;ip route add $HOMENET2 via $DROUTE; ip route add $HOMENET via $DROUTE;iptables -I OUTPUT -d $HOMENET -j ACCEPT;iptables -A OUTPUT -d $HOMENET2 -j ACCEPT; iptables -A OUTPUT -d $HOMENET3 -j ACCEPT;  iptables -A OUTPUT ! -o %i -m mark ! --mark $(wg show %i fwmark) -m addrtype ! --dst-type LOCAL -j REJECT